Client Side

 message

-: How long the notification will stay visible (in seconds).
+: How long the notification will stay visible (in seconds).type

 : The type of notification (inform